core-wg/oscore/draft-ietf-core-object-security.md

 Note that according to {{RFC7252}}, new Methods and Response Codes should specify if the payload is optional, required or not allowed (Section 12.1.2) in the message, and in case this is not defined the sender must not include a payload (Section 5.5).
 Thus, in this case, the COSE object MUST be the value of the Object-Security option.

-More details about the message overhead caused by the Object-Security option are given in {{appendix-a}}.

 # The Security Context {#sec-context-section}

 OSCOAP uses COSE with an Authenticated Encryption with Additional Data (AEAD) algorithm.
 The specification requires that client and server establish a security context to apply to the COSE objects protecting the CoAP messages.
 In this section we define the security context, and also specify how to derive the initial security contexts in client and server based on common shared secret and a key derivation function (KDF).